 Having spent numerous holidays on Arran, I was already aware of the stunning beauty that awaited us.
 What I wasn’t expecting (and Arran isn’t that far from the mainland) was the almost universal friendliness of the people we encountered along the way.
 Epitomised by our meeting Margaret just outside of Whiting Bay.

-[One thing that I did learn though, which wasn’t all that positive: When we first arrived in the Tourist Information Centre in Brodick on the Friday, I discovered that tourism on Arran receives no state funding.
+[One thing that I did learn though, which wasn’t all that positive: When we first arrived at the Tourist Information Centre in Brodick on the Friday, I discovered that tourism on Arran receives no state funding.
 None.
 Not from Westminster.
 Not from Holyrood.
 Not even from the local council (North Ayrshire Council).
 All of these bodies should be thoroughly ashamed of themselves!
 So, as a potential visitor, don’t expect to see any flashy ads anytime soon.
 But take it from me, and from Karen and Graham who were first-time visitors – you will absolutely love Arran!]

 Yes, I do the “walking”.
 But it is only with the support of some very kind and generous people that I am able to organise these walks in the first place.